The Purpose of Engine Oil

 Again, substituting the manufacturer’s recommendations with your personal preference can result in engine damage, poor performance, and even a “Check Engine” warning.
 Disregarding the owner’s manual and substituting a different oil for the engine will void any sort of warning, leaving you with a large repair bill for such a silly mistake.

-With everything said, it’s no wonder why the processes for changing engine oil are the “driving” reason for people taking their cars in for a professional oil change rather than do it on their own.
+With everything said, it’s no wonder why the processes for changing engine oil are the “driving” reason for people are getting the proper car care from a professional oil change rather than do it on their own.
 It should be noted that certified vehicle workshops are liable for the work that they perform and will follow the instructions necessary for your car.
 To learn how to get all your future oil changes paid for, check out DriveSmart’s Auto Saver’s Club.